AlvLC/Machine-Translation-evaluation-metrics-benchmarking/DCEP_PROCESSING/README2.md

 # DCEP sentence aligned corpora for 276 language pairs

-This guide was outdated and the files laddet2text.py and languagepair.py must be replaced with the ones we provided.
+This guide was outdated and the files [laddet2text.py](https://github.com/AlvLC/Machine-Translation-evaluation-metrics-benchmarking/blob/main/DCEP_PROCESSING/ladder2text.py) and [languagepair.py](https://github.com/AlvLC/Machine-Translation-evaluation-metrics-benchmarking/blob/main/DCEP_PROCESSING/languagepair.py) must be replaced with the ones we provided (click on the links).
 Also, the version of python must be 2.[567] in order to run the allignment code (not the current version and dependencies of our other project python scripts, jupyter/databricks/colab notebooks).

 ## Basic usage